 A safe and secure environment shall be provided for all students and employees.
 Under certain circumstances, students with communicable diseases or conditions may pose a threat to the health and safety of others.
-Students with communicable diseases or conditions shall remain at home according to recommended precautions and procedures for reportable and non-reportable diseases and conditions.
+Decisions regarding the educational status of students with communicable diseases will be made on a case-by-case basis in accordance with policy 4230.